djpardis/djpardis.github.io/_posts/2019-07-31-models-for-integrating-data-science-teams-within-organizations.md

 Where an SBU is involved, I recommend the PDS model as the best in effectiveness and efficiency in leveraging data for the business.

-The PDS model is compliant with <a href="https://www.quora.com/What-is-Groves-Law-and-What-is-the-difference-between-Moores-Law-and-Groves-Law" target="_blank">Grove's Law</a>,
+The PDS model is compliant with <a href="https://www.quora.com/What-is-Groves-Law-and-What-is-the-difference-between-Moores-Law-and-Groves-Law" target="_blank">Grove's Law</a>.

 > All large organizations with a common business purpose end up in a hybrid organizational form.
+>
+> — Andy Grove

 It is also aligned with <a href="https://object.cato.org/sites/cato.org/files/articles/hayek-use-knowledge-society.pdf" target="_blank">Hayek's views on the use of knowledge in society</a>, where he motivates the need for a hybrid approach to organization and decision making.
 Neither end of the spectrum sufficiently meets the speed and context requirements of decision making in society.

 > We cannot expect that this problem will be solved by first communicating all this knowledge to a central board which, after integrating *all* knowledge, issues its orders.
 We must solve it by some form of decentralization.
 But this answers only part of our problem.
 We need decentralization because only thus can we insure that the knowledge of the particular circumstances of time and place will be promptly used.
 But the "man on the spot" cannot decide solely on the basis of his limited but intimate knowledge of the facts of his immediate surroundings.
 There still remains the problem of communicating to him such further information as he needs to fit his decisions into the whole pattern of changes of the larger economic system.
+>
+> — F.A.
+Hayek

 P.S.
 I had an easier time saying all of this in a Tweet,

-> Embedded for context, relevance, communication efficiency, and to be in sync; centralized for hiring and promotion purposes, for peer review, for sharing and maintaining best practices [, for global optimization, and to align on strategy].
+> Embedded for context, relevance, communication efficiency, and to be in sync.
+Centralized for hiring and promotion purposes, for peer review, for sharing and maintaining best practices [, for global optimization, and to align on strategy].
 >
-> —@djpardis on <a href="https://twitter.com/djpard1s/status/999784577441787905?s=20&t=tTdNIhFQpuwmEcSwAujllA" target="_blank">Twitter</a>
+> — @djpardis on <a href="https://twitter.com/djpard1s/status/999784577441787905?s=20&t=tTdNIhFQpuwmEcSwAujllA" target="_blank">Twitter</a>

 ## [References](#table-of-contents) {#references}